-- 1.1.1 Applications for driver licences may be made at any time of the year. - 1.1.2 Applications must be made on the form prescribed by the Council - 1.1.3 In support of a completed application form, the application will only be considered valid once the Council is in receipt of the following: - (i) a current full UK or EU driving licence (including paper counterpart if a photocard licence) - a suitable enhanced DBS disclosure certificate (no older than 3 months), or a suitable DBS update service certificate and consent - (iii) the specified fee - (iv) a D4 medical certificate and "fit to drive" declaration (no older than 3 months) - (v) a Passport style colour photo which must reflect your current image - (vi) a Blue Lamp Trust driving assessment pass certificate - (vii) proof of right to work in the UK - (viii) consent to check your DVLA licence - (ix) local knowledge test pass certificate, taken at the Council Offices.
+- 1.1.1 Applications for driver licences may be made at any time of the year. - 1.1.2 Applications must be made on the form prescribed by the Council - 1.1.3 In support of a completed application form, the application will only be considered valid once the Council is in receipt of the following: - (i) a current full UK or EEA/EU driving licence (including paper counterpart if a photocard licence) EEA/EU licences must be registered with the DVLA. - (ii) a suitable enhanced DBS disclosure certificate (no older than 3 months), or a suitable DBS update service certificate and consent. - (iii) the specified fee - (iv) a D4 Group II medical report and "fit to drive" certificate signed by the testing Dr. (no older than 3 months). - (v) a Passport style colour photo which must reflect your current image - (vi) a Blue Lamp Trust or Greenpenny driving assessment pass certificate - (vii) proof of right to work in the UK - (viii) a tax code, or signed declaration that you know you need to register for tax. - (ix) consent to check your DVLA licence - (x) local knowledge test pass certificate, taken at the Council Offices. - (xi) a certificate of good conduct from your own Embassy if you have not lived in the UK continuously for the previous 5 years.